ntnhut/LeetSolve/docs/source/about.rst

 .. note::

-   I keep this book be always up-to-date as it is a website.
-If you have any comment, please email me at nhut@nhutnguyen.com.
+   We always love to have quality content.
+If you have any comment on this book, please contact me at nhut@nhutnguyen.com.
 Thanks for your feedback!
+I will send you a copy for free whenever it releases a new version.